Family camping meals sound easy on paper. Then real life shows up with coolers, picky eaters, snack requests, and zero backup plan.

 Instructions

-- Heat a large pot over your camp stove or campfire.
+- Heat a large pot over a camp stove or steady campfire grate.

-- Pour in the pasta, diced tomatoes (with liquid), and water or broth.
-Stir to combine.
+- Pour in the pasta, diced tomatoes with the liquid, and broth.

-- Season with garlic powder, Italian herbs, salt, and pepper.
+- Stir in the garlic powder, Italian seasoning, salt, and pepper.

 Notes